Highlands Motorsport Park

 There’s another huge first for the New Zealand motor racing industry this weekend at Highlands too, with the debut of the exciting new TCR class.
 This first round is a double header, forming a round of new TCR New Zealand Championship as well as being a double header with the Trans-Tasman Championship.
 That will bring together cars and drivers from both Australia and New Zealand for a world class battle.
 Audi, Hyundai, Honda, Alfa Romeo, VW are just a few of the manufacturers with TCR specification cars and if other series around the world are anything to go by, fans can look forward to a stunning debut for the class this weekend at Highlands.

 Also on the bill will be the fabulous and iconic power houses that are the BNT V8s, making another appearance in Cromwell after some impressive races at the venue in recent seasons.
 With cars from Holden and Ford resuming their timeless battle, as well as machines from Nissan and Toyota adding to the mix, the racing across two classes will be intense and popular with fans.

 Also popular with the fans will be the three Toyota 86 Championship races over the weekend at Highlands.
 With two Toyota 86 cars up for grabs as prizes this season, the racing will be as intense as it has ever been – possibly even more – as some of the best up and coming racers in the country tackle the challenges of this technical track.
 2019 was simply epic, and fans can look forward to more of the same this time around.

-Mighty ‘anything goes’ OSCA racers, Porsches and Historic Touring Cars complete an exciting card for a great racing weekend at this awesome venue.
+Mighty ‘anything goes’ OSCA racers and Porschescomplete an exciting card for a great racing weekend at this awesome venue.